 How to view your vision prescription on the Health app

-If you had saved more than one prescription inside the Health app, tap on All Prescriptions below to load them on the screen.
+- If you have saved more than one prescription inside the Health app, tap on All Prescriptions below to load them on the screen.

-That’s all you need to know about adding your Vision Prescription to the Health app on iOS 16.
+That’s all you need to know about adding your Vision Prescription to the Health app on your iPhone.